shiMusa/MathExtensions/README.md

 Feel free to add functionality and performance upgrades.

+## Current thoughts

+- I just refactored the code to use generic types, e.g. Matrix(T).
+I hope this works out well.
+- next steps are to use the newly introduced flags for matrices.
+- I'm going through [2] now to improve the algorithms since that book is actually considering special properties of matrices early on and also writes out EVERY algorithm used.

 ## Currently Implemented

 Complex and reals numbers, vectors, matrices interoperate automatically (in most cases).